 *This post contains affiliate links.
 Which means I may receive a very small commission to go towards my blog maintenance.
 It does NOT result in additional charges to you or cost you anything extra.
 See here for my full disclosure*

 - An old stool- you can find them in a thrift shop or your local garage sales

-- Drop cloth – I picked my drop cloth up at Bunnings for $28 but Amazon have them for much cheaper.
+- Drop cloth – I picked my drop cloth up at Bunnings for $28 but Amazon has them for much cheaper.

 - Sanding block

-- Staple Gun – I got my stable gun as a gift from my kids but there are tone on Amazon that are similar.
+- Staple Gun – I got my stable gun as a gift from my kids but there is tone on Amazon that is similar.

-- Glue Gun – Even though this is a little more, I love my Bosch Glue gun as it non drips and you save so much as you don’t go through so much glue refills!
+- Glue Gun – Even though this is a little more, I love my Bosch Glue gun as it is a non-drip glue gun and you save so much as you don’t go through so much glue refills!
 Very worth the investment 🙂

 - Stencil of your choice

 - Americana Acrylic Deco Art Lamp Black Paint